 My beloved Cambria!
 I have visited so many times that I lost count!

-In here, I have made my best effort to show you the best things to do, see and eat in town.
+Here, I have made my best effort to show you the best things to do in Cambria (and the best things to see and eat too).
 Plus, I have added a bonus.
-There are more ideas on what attraction and towns to visit in the vicinity.
+There are more ideas on what attractions and towns to visit in the vicinity.

 Walk the Moonstone Beach Boardwalk (for awesome views)